SUMMER TEACHING INSTITUTE:

 Our pathway topics this year

 With a support network of colleagues, instructional designers, and faculty consultants, you will explore the opportunities and challenges of teaching a hybrid course.
 You will workshop what parts you want to teach asynchronously and what to teach in-person, and brainstorm strategies for creating effective connections across the two modalities and maximizing the distinctive affordances they offer.
 You will leave the pathway with a full course map outlining all planned revisions and one completed module that purposefully connects all course activities and assignments across both modalities.

-An additional $1,500 stipend will be paid when the fully developed hybrid course is taught the first time.
-Please note: this pathway is only open to first-time Hybrid Pathway applicants.
-If you participated in the 2022 Hybrid Pathway, we encourage you to apply for the Access for All pathway.
+Take time this summer to explore Universal Design in Higher Education to address accessibility needs that faculty and students continue to identify.
 Join a supportive community of your peers to expand your pedagogical approach.
 In this pathway, you will learn how to customize content to foreground flexibility as an actionable way to plan and run your course.
 You’ll explore alternate assignment design to acknowledge and support different ways that students learn in your courses.
 Our weeklong conversation ultimately will allow you to identify barriers, network solutions, and build courses that reduce some of your stress and support student success.